drunsinn/pyXSteam/README.md

 This library was ported from the original Matlab released by Magnus Holmgren.
 The original can be founbd at [Sourceforge](http://xsteam.sourceforge.net) and/or <http://www.x-eng.com>.

-A .NET implementation is availible thanks to the work of rogerlew here: [XSteamNET](https://github.com/rogerlew/XSteamNET).
+A .NET implementation is available thanks to the work of rogerlew here: [XSteamNET](https://github.com/rogerlew/XSteamNET).

 XSteam provides (mostly) accurate steam and water properties from 0 - 1000 bar and from 0 - 2000 °C according to the [IAPWS release IF-97](http://www.iapws.org/relguide/IF97-Rev.pdf).
 For